Doc Lawson

-Youth
+Youth career

 While born in Liberia, Lawson moved with his family to the United States as a child.
 His family settled in Queens, New York where he began playing soccer at the age of fourteen.
-He attended Jamaica High School, earning the PSAL Iron Horse/Pegasus award for soccer for the 1975–1976 season.
+He attended Jamaica High School, earning the PSAL Iron Horse/Pegasus award for soccer for the 1975–76 season.
 Following graduation from high school in 1976, Lawson attended Southern Connecticut State University, playing on the men's soccer team from 1976 to 1978.
 He was the first Fighting Owl to receive All American recognition when he was named a third team All American in both 1977 and 1978.
 In 1978, he left college to turn professional.

-Professional
+Professional career

 Lawson signed with the Cincinnati Kids of Major Indoor Soccer League (MISL) in 1978 as both the team and league prepared for their first season.
 On December 22, 1978, Lawson played in the first game in MISL history as the Kids lost to the New York Arrows at Nassau Coliseum.
 The Kids folded at the end of the season, and Lawson moved to the Philadelphia Fever.
 In 1982, Lawson signed with the New York Arrows.
 The Arrows had dominated the league since its inception, but were now on a downward slide.
 Lawson played two seasons with them before they folded in 1984.
 He then moved to the New York Cosmos where he played the final NASL season.
-When the NASL folded in 1984, the Cosmos jumped to MISL for the 1984–1985 season.
+When the NASL folded in 1984, the Cosmos jumped to MISL for the 1984–85 season.
 However, they folded during the season.
 Lawson signed as a free agent with the Dallas Sidekicks on October 1, 1985.
 Lawson became one of only five players to have his jersey number retired by Dallas, having played for the Sidekicks for six seasons.
 He was an integral part of the 1986-87 MISL championship team.
 When he retired in 1991, he was the last active original member of MISL.

 In addition to his long indoor career, Lawson also spent several seasons in the North American Soccer League.
 Following his first MISL season, Lawson moved west to sign with the San Jose Earthquakes for the 1979 NASL season.
 He was then traded to the San Diego Sockers and played the 1980 NASL outdoor season with them.
 He did not play outdoors again until 1984 when he signed with the New York Cosmos for the last year of the NASL.

 He retired after the 1990–91 season and went into private business in Dallas.
 In 1992, he briefly played for the Dallas Rockets in the USISL.